MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.RedisCache/v1.1.10/Remove-AzureRmRedisCacheDiagnostics.md

 PS C:\>Remove-AzureRmRedisCacheDiagnostics -ResourceGroupName "ContosoResourceGroup" -Name "PeakCache" -Force
 ```

-This command disables diagnostics on specified azure_2 Redis Cache.
+This command disables diagnostics on specified Azure Redis Cache.

-This disables diagnostics for all azure_2 Redis Caches in the same region for the subscription.
+This disables diagnostics for all Azure Redis Caches in the same region for the subscription.

 ## PARAMETERS